cms-outreach/ispy-webgl/README.md

 ### WebGL?

 "WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
 WebGL does so by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML5 <canvas> elements.
 This conformance makes it possible for the API to take advantage of hardware graphics acceleration provided by the user's device." - [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API)

+"WebGL brings plugin-free 3D to the web, implemented right into the browser.
+Major browser vendors Apple (Safari), Google (Chrome), Microsoft (Edge), and Mozilla (Firefox) are members of the WebGL Working Group." - [Khronos Group](https://www.khronos.org/webgl/)

+Can your browser use WebGL?
+Check [here](https://caniuse.com/#feat=webgl) or better yet click [here](https://get.webgl.org/).

 ### How do I run this application locally?